voxel51/fiftyone/docs/source/integrations/milvus.rst

     .. code-block:: shell

+        wget https://github.com/milvus-io/milvus/releases/download/v2.2.11/milvus-standalone-docker-compose.yml -O docker-compose.yml
+        sudo docker compose up -d

         pip install pymilvus

-    Note that you can store your Milvus credentials as described in :ref:`this section <milvus-setup>` to avoid entering them manually each time you interact with your Milvus index.
+    Note that, if you are using a custom Milvus server, you can store your credentials as described in :ref:`this section <milvus-setup>` to avoid entering them manually each time you interact with your Milvus index.

 First let's load a dataset into FiftyOne and compute embeddings for the
 samples: